itsyaboii1337/Data_Science_Alliance/README.md

 # Achievements at milestone 2
-An overview of all the work that has been done at this point can be found in the notebook **Milestone2.ipynb**.
+An overview of all the work that has been done at this point can be found in the notebook **Milestone2.ipynb** in the "previous notebooks" folder.

 # All achievements at milestone 3